 Kupper, a 6-3, 299-pound offensive lineman born in Louisville, continued his familiar route of passing under the radar screen and onto the final rosters of teams when he made the final cut of the Houston Texans’ 2013 squad.
-After getting married in the off-season, Kupper seemed certain to make the Texans’ starting lineup at press time.
+After getting married in the off-season, Kupper is attempting to make the team again this year, beginning at the Texans’ training camp, which opened July 26.

-A lifelong Catholic, Kupper, 24, spoke with Register correspondent Trent Beattie during training camp about how his upbringing provided a foundation for becoming a successful football player.
+A lifelong Catholic, Kupper, 24, spoke with the Register about how his upbringing provided a foundation for becoming a successful football player.

 Heading into last season, you were not one of the players getting the most attention at the Texans’ training camp, but you made the 53-man roster.
 Do you think the lack of attention helped, because there was less pressure?